MortgageMortgage Rates

 Content was accurate at the time of publication.

-Progress on inflation, as well as signs from the Federal Reserve that rate cuts may come in 2024, point to the possibility that rates could stay under 7% for most of 2024.
-If inflation does continue to fall without the broader economy taking a jarring hit, interest rates are likely to remain low and give the housing market a chance to finally pick up steam.
+There are no guarantees, but our market expert recommends cautious optimism during the spring season.
+Progress on inflation, as well as signs from the Federal Reserve that rate cuts may be on the horizon, point to the possibility that rates could still stay under 7% for most of the year.
+If inflation does continue to fall without the broader economy taking a jarring hit, interest rates are likely to dip and give the housing market a chance to finally pick up steam.

-Get Quotes From Up to 5 Lenders, Compare, and Save to get the Best Loan for You
+Get Quotes From Up to Five Lenders, Compare and Save to Get the Best Mortgage for You

-At their last meeting of 2023, the Federal Reserve chose not to raise interest rates, putting even more ground between themselves and the last hike — now more than four months in the rear-view mirror.
-That decision, combined with recent hints from several Federal Reserve members that inflation may finally be coming under control, has investors and market-watchers abuzz.
-Everyone is looking ahead to a potential end to the Fed’s cycle of rate hikes.
+At each of their meetings in 2024, the Federal Reserve has chosen not to raise interest rates, putting even more ground between themselves and the last hike — now more than 10 months in the rearview mirror.

-That said, the Fed isn’t expected to start cutting rates until the second half of 2024.
-And, even when the Fed does start to cut rates, we shouldn’t expect a dramatic reduction, said Jacob Channel, LendingTree’s senior economist.
+However, the expected arrival time for those cuts has been continually pushed back as, month after month, the Fed continues to see elevated inflation figures.
+Cutting rates too soon could make inflation worse so, for now, the Fed isn’t expected to make a cut until the summer.
+And, even when the Fed does start to cut rates, we shouldn’t expect a dramatic reduction, according to Jacob Channel, LendingTree’s senior economist.
 Instead, we’ll probably see some gradual 25-basis-point cuts here and there.
-If that happens, rates could fall to closer to 6% by the end of 2024.
+If that happens, rates could still fall to closer to 6% by the end of 2024.

-However, Channel expects rates to remain high compared to the levels seen during the height of the pandemic, when average 30-year mortgage rates were around 2.65%.
-Those record lows, as nice as they were, might not ever be seen again in our lifetimes, Channel said.
+Channel expects rates to remain high compared to the levels seen during the height of the COVID-19 pandemic, when average 30-year mortgage rates were around 2.65%.
+Those record lows, as nice as they were, might not ever be seen again in our lifetimes, Channel says.

-Compared to this time last year, home sales remain quite low due to those high rates and the “mortgage rate lock-in” effect, which makes homeowners reluctant to sell, driving down inventory.
-Nearly 60% of existing homeowners have mortgages with rates below 4%, which represents savings of around $66,000 per year compared to current rates.
+High rates and the “mortgage rate lock-in” effect, which makes homeowners reluctant to sell, continues to drive down inventory.
+As of late 2023, nearly 60% of existing homeowners had mortgages with rates below 4%, which represents savings of around $66,000 over the life of the loan compared to current rates.
 That’s why they’ll likely need to see rates come down further before feeling like it’s time to venture back into the market.

 Current average rates are calculated using all conditional loan offers presented to consumers nationwide by LendingTree’s network partners on the previous day for each combination of loan program, loan term and loan amount.
 Rates and other loan terms are subject to lender approval and not guaranteed.
 Not all consumers may qualify.
 See LendingTree’s Terms of Use for more details.